tardate/LittleArduinoProjects/Electronics101/LEDStrobeKit/README.md

 ### LED Control

 The 555 timer output feeds the clock of the CD4017 Decade Counter/Divider with 10 Decoded Outputs.
-Each pulse causes the CD4017BC to sequence it's output signal through pins Q0-Q9.
+Each pulse causes the CD4017BC to sequence its output signal through pins Q0-Q9.
 Steering diodes are used to further decode these outputs to drive the 3 LED modules.

 The following table summarises the default behaviour.
 Q1, Q2, and Q3 refer to the three BJT